Trade uncertainty: Explore resources and tools for your business.

 3. Legal due diligence

 A key part of the process is validating the vendor’s information about the company.
 “Due diligence is about trust—and verification,” Meloche says.
-“You’re trusting what you’re being told by the other side, but you're also verifying, making sure the numbers match the reality on the ground.”
+“You’re trusting what you’re being told by the other side.
+But you're also verifying, making sure the numbers match the reality on the ground.”

-You will want to set expectations with the vendor on where you’re going to spend time during due diligence.
+You will want to set expectations with the vendor on where you’re going to spend time during due diligence

-Due diligence checklist
+Due diligence in 3 steps

 1. Outline the process